 Spy on your competition

-Enter the URL of competitor’s web page and get some new ideas.
+Enter the URL of a competitor’s web page and get some new ideas.
 If you see a lot of branded keywords – use filters to exclude them and pick just the ones you need!

 Find the questions!